Configuring build steps

 The resource build step parses resource files using OpenRewrite parsers in situations where there is no source set with binary dependency list necessary to type-attribute the resulting LSTs.
 These include YAML, XML, Terraform, properties, JSON, some Groovy DSLs, etc.

-In the default build steps, the resource build step runs after all external build tool steps, and serves as a vaccuum that picks up the rest of the source files in a repository not explicitly managed by those build tools.
+In the default build steps, the resource build step runs after all external build tool steps, and serves as a vacuum that picks up the rest of the source files in a repository not explicitly managed by those build tools.

 Configuring build steps explicitly